noct-lang/noct/spec/noct-spec.rst

 - On any literal

 Auto-referencing can happen for the following expressions:
-- Operators: since they work on references to const types
+- Operators: since they work on references to (non-mutable) types
 - Method calls (caller/receiver): When a method is called, which takes in the caller as a reference, automatic referencing on that caller